Constrained Adaptive Rejection Sampling: Fuzzing Experiments

 \subsection{Complex Case}

-We document severe distributional misalignment scenarios where even improved rejection sampling methods face fundamental limitations.
-These cases occur when the grammar constraints mandate syntactic elements that are absent from both the LM's training distribution and the prompt context.
+We document a severe distributional misalignment scenario where even improved rejection sampling methods face fundamental limitations.
+This case occurs when the grammar constraints mandate syntactic elements that are absent from both the LM's training distribution and the prompt context.